frank-meng/quicktrade/README.md

 2. Create the FakeBackend using HttpInterceptor.
 Now the service code is real, but all traffic goes to the FakeBackend first.
 The FackBackend can simulate real responses based on patterns, So some calls go to real back, others to fack one.
 It is very useful because the real backend is also changing.
 The fake one can also simulate authentication responses to make testing faster.
 3. Connect to the real backend, both Trader and Exchange applications.
 Also the authentication server is KeyCloak running on my local.

-## TODO:  enable SSL in all layers, move all apps to Amazon
+## TODO:  enable SSL in all layers, move all apps to cloud

 ## 4. Add Login/authentication